Colorado 2019: Foundations Retreat

 There will be other groups on campus while we are there.
 We will be sharing that dining hall though our classroom will be just for us.
 A map of the campus can be seen HERE.
 In June, other groups on campus are usually college-aged students doing research projects.
 They can be fascinating to talk to, so ask what they're up to.

-There will be coffee and tea provided at all times and there is refrigeration if you want to bring any snacks.
+There will be coffee and tea provided in the workshop room and there is refrigeration if you want to bring any snacks.
 I will be bringing enough wine for the first evening to share.
 If you’d like to contribute any beverages or snacks, please bring them!
 We often have a late afternoon snack or after-dinner wine and cheese gathering in the studio or lounge (or any beverage of your choice as long as you bring it).

 For the workshop (detailed materials list will be sent a month or so after registration):